Hermeoni/Rock-Paper-Scissors/README.md

-This is a game of rock, paper, scissors and javascript project for The Odin Project.
+This is a game of rock, paper, scissors javascript project for The Odin Project.